uGOsnow

 While it will be a lot cheaper to take the train, there will be two changes from the airport, which will include a ride on the tram to the train station and then another change at Jenbach.
 But that said, if you’re visiting any resort from Innsbruck, you’ll often find the train connections are excellent and reasonably fast.
 Also, you won’t be the only people with a load of skis or snowboards on these public services.

-Some other ski resorts well served by public transport include Zermatt, Verbier, Morzine and Bourg St Maurice.
+Some other ski resorts well served by public transport include Zermatt, Verbier, Chamonix and Bourg St Maurice.

 Switzerland has an excellent public transport network to access ski resorts via train or bus